jyotisham/jyotisha/hugo-source/content/software/_index.md

 +++

 ## Intro
-A package to do various panchaanga (traditional vedic astronomical / astrological) calculations, produce calendars.
+[Jyotisha](https://github.com/jyotisham/jyotisha) is a package to do various panchaanga (traditional vedic astronomical / astrological) calculations, produce calendars.
 It is backed by the pretty big [adyatithi events database](https://github.com/jyotisham/adyatithi).

 The code itself is capable of typical (amAnta, chitra-at-180 ayanAMsha, असङ्क्रान्तिमासोऽधिकः ) based calculation as well as the ancient but now uncommon [tropical lunisolar system](https://vvasuki.github.io/jyotiSham/history/kauNDinyAyana/).